Smagant/Macroeconomic-Dashboard-in-R-and-python/README.md

 # WEO-Macroeconomic-Dashboard
 Here is a simple data visualization of the World Economic Outlook Database using Rshiny Dashboard for the interface and python for the backend.

+To see my Youtube Video related to the project : https://www.youtube.com/watch?v=YSE4UPHzETM

 ## WARNING
 In order to run this interface, you need to create a virtual environment in which Rstudio can communicate with python.
 Further information in the Requirements